RaimondStokkel/Prompt.Library/image-prompts/ProductPhotography.md

 ## Constraints

-- Always specify background type explicitly (AI models default to cluttered scenes)
+- Always specify background type explicitly (AI models default to cluttered scenes).
-- Include material-specific lighting notes to ensure proper surface rendering
+- Include material-specific lighting notes to ensure proper surface rendering.
-- Recommend square (1:1) aspect ratio for marketplace listings, 4:5 for social
+- Recommend square (1:1) aspect ratio for marketplace listings, 3:4 or 9:16 for social media.
-- Avoid text or branding in prompts unless specifically requested
+- Avoid text or branding in prompts unless specifically requested, as AI text generation on products can be inconsistent.
-- Include "studio photography" or "commercial product photography" as anchoring terms
+- Use explicit natural language to frame constraints (e.g., "Ensure there are no people or hands in the frame").
-- Specify "no people, no hands" unless lifestyle context requires them
+- Include "studio photography" or "commercial product photography" as anchoring terms.
-- For transparent/glass objects, always specify the lighting technique (bright field vs. dark field)
+- For transparent/glass objects, always specify the lighting technique (bright field vs. dark field).